marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 fun values2() = Array(1, 2, 3, 4, 5, 6)
 val (first, second, third, fourth, five, six) = values() // Error
 ```
 However, we should note that destruction declarations on Arrays and Lists open up a potential failure source.
-An `ArrayIndexOutOfBoundsException´ is thrown at runtime if there are not enough elements in the array as variables are defined.
+An `ArrayIndexOutOfBoundsException` is thrown at runtime if there are not enough elements in the array as variables are defined.

 ## Extending Destruction Declarations to all Java Classes